AarshBatra/biteSizedAQ/25.first.resp.sensor.human.body.aq.toolkit/README.md

     Nervous System’s attention.

   - **The Signature:** This manifests as a sudden brain fog or a ‘heavy’ forehead — and in poorly ventilated spaces, an elevated pulse.
-If these feelings are **unexplained by your workload or lack of sleep**, your internal worker is being “stifled.”
-Your brain is diverting energy away from thinking and toward managing the stress of rising $CO_2$ and falling oxygen
+It is worth noting that the brain fog signal is most pronounced and best evidenced in indoor environments — a sealed office, a poorly ventilated bedroom, a kitchen with a gas stove running.
+Outdoors, CO₂ disperses too quickly to accumulate to the same effect; the more relevant outdoor concern is CO from nearby combustion sources, which has no smell and requires a monitor to detect reliably.

 - **The Action: The “Flash Reset”:** If you feel this mental friction, your internal engine is stalling.
 But what if the outdoor air is just